 You’re probably familiar with the idea of credit scores and how they can impact your ability to take out loans or conduct other business activities.
-But do you know how it’s determined — and who can affect your business credit scores?
+But do you know how your scores are determined — and which lenders can affect them?

 Credit scores for small businesses are issued by 3 major business credit bureaus: Dun & Bradstreet, Experian Business and Equifax Small Business.
 While they use information from public records, Unified Commercial Code (UCC) filings, business registrations, corporate financial reports, media stories, self-reported data, etc., they mostly rely on private lenders or creditors to report payment information to compile their ratings.